Enteric Coated Tablets

 lips, tongue, throat or other parts of the body; muscle pain or tenderness or joint pain or rash, itching or hives on the

-Do not take this medicine if you suffer from a stomach or duodenal ulcer and/or bleeding from the stomach or bowel (black,
+You suffer from a stomach or duodenal ulcer and/or bleeding from the stomach or bowel (black, sticky motions).

 Diclofenac may affect your developing baby, and may delay labour and birth, if you take it at this stage of your pregnancy.